-Thanks to the generosity of friends like you, in 2022 we were blessed to open the David L. Miller Memorial Village, which houses our Tiny Shelters program, providing up to 90-days of emergency shelter designed for homeless individuals who may not be suitable for other Faith Mission emergency housing or program options.
+Thanks to the generosity of friends like you, in 2022 we were blessed to open the David L. Miller Memorial Village, which houses our Tiny Shelters program, providing up to 90-days of emergency shelter designed for homeless individuals who may not be suitable for other Faith Mission of Michiana emergency housing or program options.
 Now, we’re in the process of providing even more with our Tiny Homes, which will give them additional space and amenities.

 The small homes are built to provide transitional housing with a bed, chair, toilet, storage space, sink and additional amenities.

 A communal building offers laundry and shower facilities for village residents

 Individuals can be referred by the Elkhart Homeless Coalition, Region 2 Homeless Coalition, the VA, or other partner agencies.